Bestroi150/DigitalSEE-DataEntrySystem/README.md

 ## Features
 - **XML File Generation**: Users can fill out forms, and the application generates XML files based on the input.
-- **File Upload**: Upload and save XML files to a directory.
 - **Search & View**: Search through uploaded XML files based on keywords and metadata.
-- **File Download**: Download generated or uploaded XML files from the server.
 - **File Management**: List and view all uploaded XML files.

 ## Requirements